Kingdom of Sophene: Architecture

 The Orontids founded cities such as Samosata and Arsamosata.
-They were named the "joy of" or "happiness of", which was a Orontid (and later Artaxiad) practice that recalled the Achaemenid royal discourse.
+They were named the "joy of" or "happiness of" their founders, which was an Orontid (and later Artaxiad) practice that recalled the Achaemenid royal discourse.
 Although the settlements founded by the Orontids demonstrate their Persian cultural and dynastic connection, they did not reuse Achaemenid or Seleucid sites.

 The royal tombs erected by the Orontids played a role in the evolution of several Middle Iranian traditions.
 They created them in the style of a rock-cut tomb, thus greatly stressing their Persian royal connection, as well as recalling the stories of the Achaemenid necropolis near Persepolis.

 Coinage

 Similar to the early Arsacids of Parthia and Frataraka of Persis, the Orontids of Sophene experimented with images of Iranian royal power.
 On his coins, Sames I (fl.
 260 BCE) is shown as clean-shaven and wearing the kyrbasia, a type of headgear originally worn by the satraps of the Achaemenid Empire.
 The tip of Sames' kyrbasia is more prominent, similar to that of the headgear worn by the early Ariarathids of Cappadocia.
 On the coins of Xerxes (fl.
 220 BCE), he is shown bearded and wearing a diademed kyrbasia, which represented a new imagery of Iranian royal power.